Bargmann-type transforms and modified harmonic oscillators: Orthogonal systems associated with ellipses in the phase plane

 respectively, where $R$ is the radius of $\Omega$.
 In particular $R=-\log(1-\lambda_0)$.
 That is the review of the relationship between the usual Bargmann transform and circles (or disks) in $\mathbb{C}$.

 The purpose of the present section is to consider the possibility of the extension of the above to ellipses (or elliptic disks) in $\mathbb{C}$.
 Unfortunately, however, we could not obtain the extension of the above.
 In what follows we introduce a family of functions which might be concerned with ellipses in $\mathbb{C}$.
+Here it is worth to mention the interesting work \cite{EM} of van Eijndhoven and Meyers.
+They introduced for $0<s<1$ function spaces $\chi_s(\mathbb{C})$, which is the set of all entire functions $\varphi(z)$ on $\mathbb{C}$ satisfying